 Australia's tens of thousands of woolgrowers were recognised with the inaugural Eco Stewardship Award, in honour of the passion, dedication and commitment they show towards the environment.

-Oscar-winning Australian actress Cate Blanchett last night surprised four Australian woolgrowers by awarding them with the Eco Stewardship Award at this year’s Green Carpet Fashion Awards, Italia.
+Oscar-winning Australian actress Cate Blanchett surprised four Australian woolgrowers by presenting them with the Eco Stewardship Award at the 2018 Green Carpet Fashion Awards, Italia.

 “It gives me particular pleasure to present tonight’s Eco Stewardship award to a group of people from my native Australia who are genuinely leading the sustainability charge, and in an aspect of the fashion industry that is foundational - the production of Merino wool.
 An ambitious programme of reform has seen the best Australian woolgrowers set new benchmarks for producing this most precious natural fibre.
 Of course, nobody tells this tale better than those working to progress this critical movement,” Cate Blanchett said.

 "An ambitious programme of reform has seen the best Australian woolgrowers set new benchmarks for producing this most precious natural fibre."